 A spectrum of care that includes surgical options

-In Spring 2017, the program will have a permanent home at Harold Hamm Diabetes Center.
+As of Spring 2017, this program has a permanent home at Harold Hamm Diabetes Center.

 The OU Physicians Metabolic and Bariatric Surgery Program uses a multidisciplinary approach to assist patients in their weight loss journey.
 As an academic medical clinic, we stress the importance of medical research and support evidence-based medicine in that we only provide care methods that have been proven effective.